Coast Miwok: History

 Mission San Rafael was founded by the Spanish Franciscans in Coast Miwok territory in the late fall of 1817.
 By that time the only Coast Miwok people still on their land were those on the Pacific Coast of the Marin Peninsula, from Point Reyes north to Bodega Bay.
 The Spanish authorities brought most of the Coast Miwoks who had been at Missions San Francisco and San Jose back north to form a founding population for Mission San Rafael.
 But some who had married Ohlone or Bay Miwok-speaking Mission Indians remained south of the Golden Gate.
 Over time in the 1820s Mission San Rafael became a mission for Coast Miwok and Pomo speakers.
 Mission San Francisco Solano, founded in 1823 in the Sonoma Valley (the easternmost traditional Coast Miwok region), came to be predominately a mission for Indians that spoke the Wappo or Patwin languages.

 At the end of the Mission period (1769–1834) the Coast Miwoks were freed from the control of the Franciscan missionaries.
 At the same time the Mission lands were secularized and ceded to Californios.
 Most Coast Miwok began to live in servitude on the ranchos for the new California land grant owners, such as those who went to work for General Mariano G. Vallejo at Rancho Petaluma Adobe.
 The ranch owners were dependent upon the labor pool of Indians with agricultural and ranching skills.
 Other Miwok chose to live independently in bands like those at Rancho Olompali and Rancho Nicasio.

 In 1837, a smallpox epidemic decimated all the native populations of the Sonoma region, and the Coast Miwok population continued to decline rapidly from other diseases brought in from the Spaniards as well as the Russians at Fort Ross.

 By the beginning of California statehood (1850), many Miwok of Marin and Sonoma Counties were making the best of a difficult situation by earning their livelihoods through farm labor or fishing within their traditional homelands.
 Others chose to work as seasonal or year-round laborers on the ranches that were rapidly passing from Mexican ownership into Anglo-American ownership.

 Olompali and Nicasio

-After Mission San Rafael closed during the 1834-1836 period, the Mexican government deeded most of the land to Californios, but allowed the Indians ex-neophytes to own land at two locations within traditional Coast Miwok territory: Olompali and Nicasio.
+After Mission San Rafael closed during the 1834–1836 period, the Mexican government deeded most of the land to Californios, but allowed the Miwok ex-neophytes to own land at two locations within traditional Coast Miwok territory: Olompali and Nicasio.

 The Coast Miwok leader Camilo Ynitia, secured a land grant of 2 sq. leagues known as Rancho Olompali, from Governor Micheltorena of Alta California in 1843, which included the prehistoric Miwok village of Olompali (his home village) and is north of present-day Novato.

-The village of Olompali dates back to 500, had been a main center in 1200, and might have been the largest native village in Marin County.
-Ynitia held onto the Rancho Olompoli land title for 9 years, but in 1852 he sold most of the land to James Black of Marin.
+The village of Olompali dates back to 500, had been a main center in 1200, and might have been the largest Miwok village in Marin County.
+Ynitia held onto the Rancho Olompoli land title for nine years, but in 1852 he sold most of the land to James Black of Marin.
 He retained 1480 acre called Apalacocha.
 His daughter eventually sold Apalacocha.